 - it is “unusually explicit in drawing connections between the classroom and the world beyond it, between the subject students are studying now and the people they will one day become.”
 (If this is implicit in the submitted materials but not made explicit, we will invite faculty to make this explicit.)
 Such connections may be found in courses on contemporary topics, as well as in aesthetic questions that have a long history or an artistic genre or other phenomenon that has long engaged humanity.

 Logistical details (based on FAQs)

-- Teaching fellows: We recognize that for some faculty, recruitment of teaching fellows from within their own department to support Gen Ed courses may represent a barrier to entry to the program, and in many cases, due to the non-disciplinary nature of Gen Ed courses, teaching fellows from other department may add significant value.
-We are happy to aid faculty in identifying and recruiting appropriate teaching fellows from across the university.
-Please contact the Gen Ed program to discuss needs.
+- Teaching Fellows: We recognize that for some faculty, recruitment of Teaching Fellows from within their own department to support Gen Ed courses may represent a barrier to entry to the program, and in many cases, due to the non-disciplinary nature of Gen Ed courses, Teaching Fellows (or Teaching Assistants) from outside the department may add significant value.
+We are happy to help faculty recruit appropriate teaching staff.
+Please contact the Gen Ed office to discuss your needs.

-- Concentration credit: While departmental courses (which may satisfy a distribution requirement) cannot satisfy Gen Ed course requirements (in Aesthetics & Culture; Ethics & Civics; Histories Societies, Individuals; Science & Technology in Society), departments or programs may count Gen Ed courses for concentration credit.
+- Concentration credit: While departmental courses (which may satisfy a distribution requirement) cannot satisfy Gen Ed course requirements (in Aesthetics & Culture; Ethics & Civics; Histories Societies, Individuals; Science & Technology in Society), departments or programs may count Gen Ed courses for concentration credit at their discretion.

 - Requirement tags: Gen Ed courses may be approved to satisfy two different requirement categories.
 Students must take four courses offered in the new Gen Ed program, but a course approved for two requirement categories may be used to satisfy one requirement or the other (not both).

 - Multiple courses by the same instructor: No more than two courses by a faculty member will be offered in the new Gen Ed program (including team-taught courses).